bf4/webtrees/readme.txt

-If, for example, you wanted to change the GEDCOM title when you changed the language, you could change the title for each language by adding the following line to your lang.xx.extra.php:
+If, for example, you wanted to change the GEDCOM title when you changed the language, you could change the title for each language by adding the following line to your extra.xx.php:
+	global $GEDCOMS;
     $GEDCOMS["surname.ged"]["title"] = "Title in Chinese";

 In this file you could also change the text on the buttons: